eliesser/curso-nextjs-04-teslo-shop/README.md

 ## Prisma

-1. Install the Prisma CLI as a development dependency in the project: `npm install prisma --save-dev`.
+- Install the Prisma CLI as a development dependency in the project: `npm install prisma --save-dev`.

-2. Finally, set up Prisma ORM with the init command of the Prisma CLI: `npx prisma init --datasource-provider PostgreSQL`.
+- Finally, set up Prisma ORM with the init command of the Prisma CLI: `npx prisma init --datasource-provider PostgreSQL`.

-3. Set the DATABASE_URL in the .env file to point to your existing database.
+- Set the DATABASE_URL in the .env file to point to your existing database.

+- Run the following command in your terminal to create the PostgreSQL database and the User and Post tables represented by your models: `npx prisma migrate dev --name init`